William L. Leverette

 William Lawrence Leverette (September 5, 1913 – April 7, 2003) was a United States Air Force colonel.
 During World War II, he became a flying ace credited with 11 aerial victories, including seven in one day for which he was awarded the Distinguished Service Cross.

 Early life and career

 William L. Leverette was born on September 5, 1913, in Palatka, Florida.
-He earned a degree in mechanical engineering from Clemson University, and later earned a masters degree in aeronautical engineering from Princeton University.
+He earned a B.S. degree in mechanical engineering from Clemson University in 1934, and later earned a master's degree in aeronautical engineering from Princeton University in 1948.

 In 1939, Leverette joined the United States Army Air Corps.
 In 1940, he earned his flying wings.
 Leverette transferred to the new United States Army Air Forces and spent the next few years teaching aerial combat tactics.

 World War II

-In August of 1943, Major Leverette was made the commanding officer of the 37th Fighter Squadron, 14th Fighter Group, Twelfth Air Force.
+In August 1943, Major Leverette was made the commanding officer of the 37th Fighter Squadron, 14th Fighter Group, Twelfth Air Force.
 The 14th Fighter Group flew P-38 Lightnings and was based at Sainte Marie du Zit Airfield in Tunisia.
 In September, Leverette's fighter group was moved to RAF Gambut 2 near Tobruk, Libya, in order to support operations in the Aegean Sea.